About

 I originally trained in physics, with a particular focus on gravitation and gravitational-wave data analysis.
 I received the Quantum Fields and Fundamental Forces MSc from Imperial College London in 2017, and completed my PhD in Gravitational Wave Data Analysis at the University of Glasgow in 2022.
 My PhD work combined Bayesian inference, gravitational-wave modelling and efficient likelihood computation, and was awarded the Kelvin Award.

-Since joining the School of Mathematics and Statistics in 2024, my research has moved into applied statistical modelling for energy and environmental data.
-I work with household-level energy consumption, property and emissions data to understand how accurately domestic carbon emissions can be estimated under different levels of data availability.
+Since joining the School of Mathematics and Statistics in 2024, my work has broadened into applied statistical modelling of household energy use and residential emissions.
+I use household-level consumption, property and emissions data to assess how accurately domestic carbon emissions can be estimated under different levels of data availability.

 Research interests